Community Policing promotes peace in Karamoja Region

 - These dialogues have reached 4600 people in the entire region.

 - Six community based security groups to ensure active involvement of the community in keeping the peace

 It is for this reason that the UNDP is focusing efforts on community justice and peaceful resolution of disputes in the region.
-As part of this project, UNDP has partnered with Uganda Police to train over 300 police officers in the Northern Uganda region, with about 100 of those from the Karamoja region alone.
+As part of its support, UNDP has trained over 300 police officers in Northern Uganda, with about 100 of those from the Karamoja region alone.

-The training has already seen a rise in police led community dialogues which have averted conflict as was the case with the communities in Nakapelimoru village in Kotido district.
+The training has already seen a rise in police-led community dialogues which have contributed in averting inter-ethnic conflict as was the case with the Jie and the Turkana.

-The trainings are part of the United Nations efforts to deliver as one and have also been supported by other UN agencies including International Organisation for Migration (IOM), UN Women, UN office of the High Commissioner for Human rights (OHCHR), UNICEF, UNFPA who shared their technical experience in the areas of peaceful conflict resolution and preventing gender based violence among other things.
-They have also provided the police with information and education materials that the police use in their community dialogue sessions.
+The training contributes to the larger United Nations' country effort to deliver as one and have benefitted from the input of various sister agencies including International Organisation for Migration (IOM), UN Women, UN office of the High Commissioner for Human rights (OHCHR), UNICEF, UNFPA who shared their technical experience in the areas of peaceful conflict resolution and preventing gender based violence.
+Police have also received additional support in form of information and education materials for use in their community dialogue sessions.

-The Local Development and Social Cohesion Project for Northern Uganda Project is funded by UNDP from its core resources and its Bureau for Crisis Prevention and Recovery (BCPR) to a tune of 2.2M US dollars for two years to among other things strengthen the post conflict recovery process in Northern Uganda as it transits into the development phase.
+The Local Development and Social Cohesion Project for Northern Uganda Project is funded by UNDP from its core resources and its Bureau for Crisis Prevention and Recovery (BCPR) to a tune of 2.2M US dollars for two years.
+The project aims to strengthen the post conflict recovery process in Northern Uganda as it transitions into the development phase.